bycloudai/visual-chatgpt-Windows/README.md

 Here, choose the tool that you want to use if you have a limited VRAM.
 The GPU memory usage can be found in the below table.

+In the following image, Canny2Image, T2I, BLIP, and Image Caption are chosen.
+Around 10 VRAM is used.

 ![image](https://user-images.githubusercontent.com/29135514/224424232-dae66136-b846-4968-b494-c4c55d1bc60a.png)

 ![image](https://user-images.githubusercontent.com/29135514/224424247-5e804117-0994-4d96-b470-2b5a4a5c2484.png)